University of Technology Sydney

 On successful completion of this subject, students should be able to:

-1. Demonstrate critical engagement with contemporary and historical notions of landscape culture and landscape design
+1. Exhibit a critical understanding of both contemporary and historical perspectives on landscape culture and design.

 Contribution to the development of graduate attributes